-Four station astronauts catch ride with SpaceX back home
+SpaceX returns 4 astronauts to Earth, ending 200-day flight

 The first issue arose shortly after their April liftoff; Mission Control warned a piece of space junk was threatening to collide with their capsule.
 It turned out to be a false alarm.
 Then in July, thrusters on a newly arrived Russian lab inadvertently fired and sent the station into a spin.
 The four astronauts took shelter in their docked SpaceX capsule, ready to make a hasty departure if necessary.

 Among the upbeat milestones: four spacewalks to enhance the station’s solar power, a movie-making visit by a Russian film crew and the first-ever space harvest of chile peppers.

-Their mission began last April.
+The next crew will also spend six months up there, welcoming back-to-back groups of tourists.
+A Japanese tycoon and his personal assistant will get a lift from the Russian Space Agency in December, followed by three businessmen arriving via SpaceX in February.
+SpaceX’s first privately chartered flight, in September, bypassed the space station.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.